pyocd/pyOCD/docs/installing.md

 PyOCD requires [Python](https://python.org/) 3.6 or later, and a recent version of [libusb](https://libusb.info/).
 It runs on macOS, Linux, FreeBSD, and Windows platforms.

-The latest stable version of pyOCD may be installed via [pip](https://pip.pypa.io/en/stable/index.html) as follows:
+The latest stable version of pyOCD may be installed or upgraded via [pip](https://pip.pypa.io/en/stable/index.html) as follows:

 ```